 #19: Kettlebell Sumo Squat

-This is a bit of a deeper squat requiring more flexibility.
-If you cannot get into this position without sacrificing technique, stick to the 90-degree position for now.
+This is a deeper squat requiring a larger range of motion.
+If you cannot get into this position without sacrificing technique, stick to the 90-degree position.

 - Place a kettlebell on the floor below your reach.